Werner Heel

 Werner Heel (born 23 March 1982) is an Italian former World Cup alpine ski racer.

+Early life and career

 Born in Meran, Heel grew up in St. Leonhard in Passeier and currently resides in Meran, where he works as a police officer.
 Heel began skiing at the age of four, and his main disciplines are downhill and super-G. In order to be competitive in super combined he also practices slalom.
 In 2004 he won the Italian championship in super-G at Caspoggio.
 His career has been slowed by several injuries.